mDuo13/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-escrows/send-a-time-held-escrow.md

 ## 2. Submit EscrowCreate transaction

-[Sign and submit](transactions.html#signing-and-submitting-transactions) an [EscrowCreate transaction][].
+[Sign and submit](../../../concepts/transactions/transactions.md#signing-and-submitting-transactions) an [EscrowCreate transaction](../../../references/protocol-reference/transactions/transaction-types/escrowcreate.md).
 Set the `FinishAfter` field of the transaction to the time when the held payment should be released.
 Omit the `Condition` field to make time the only condition for releasing the held payment.
 Set the `Destination` to the recipient, which may be the same address as the sender.
 Set the `Amount` to the total amount of [XRP, in drops][], to escrow.

 {% include '_snippets/secret-key-warning.md' %} <!--#{ fix md highlighting_ #}-->